 Upon arrival the students will be met by a Chinese mother tongue tutor for Welcoming and Orientation.
 The tutor will assist them with the procedures for the residence permit application, registration, and housing.

 The Italian language course aims to prepare students for the certificate of proficiency in the Italian language PLIDA exam, level B1 or B2.
 The level varies depending on the number of requests received by the University or AFAM Institutes in which the students will subsequently enrol.

-The courses have a maximum of 18 students per class and consist of 80 hours of frontal lessons per month + 20 hours of extracurricular cultural and recreational activities.
+The courses have a maximum of 18 students per class and consist of 100 hours per month of lessons, simulations, practice, recreational and cultural activities, etc…

 Lessons are held every day from Monday to Friday, in the morning or afternoon.
 Attendance is mandatory.
 At the beginning of the course students will have to sit for a placement test to assess their level.
 They will then be assigned to the appropriate group.
 Subsequently, at the end of each level, student progress will be assessed by means of an ability test based on the format of the PLIDA certification exam.
 If necessary, class groups may be rearranged further, to make learning more effective.